-The observation that MT frequency is elevated in low salinity habitats not only in the Baltic Sea but also in the White Sea seems to resolve the old intrigue about seemingly contrasting salinity adaptations of the Baltic and all other Atlantic MT populations (e.g. RC 05, Katolikova, VS11, see also above).
-Further, increased MT frequency has been repeatedly observed in calm and freshened waters, such as in the tops of fjords around Bergen in Norway (Ridgway, Nævdal 2004) and Uummannaq in Greenland (Wenne et al. 2016), as well as in Loch Etive in Scotland (Beaumont et al. 2008), which is hardly a coincidence.
-According to our observations, such a combination of surf and salinity is favorable for MT in the White Sea too.
+123

 The observation that MT frequency is elevated in low-salinity habitats not only in the Baltic but also in the White Sea seems to resolve the old conundrum about seemingly contrasting salinity adaptations of the Baltic and other Atlantic MT populations (e.g. RC 05, Katolikova, VS11, see also above).
 Further, an increased MT frequency has been repeatedly observed in calm and freshened waters e.g. in the tops of fjords near Bergen in Norway (Ridgway, Nævdal 2004) and Uummannaq in Greenland (Wenne et al. 2016) and in Loch Etive in Scotland (Beaumont et al. 2008), which is hardly a coincidence.
 Our observations indicate that this combination of weak surf and low salinity is also favorable for MT in the White Sea.
-119

-With the exception of the Baltic contact zone and salinity as a factor of segregation, no non-random relationship between species distribution and any of the predictors significant in the White Sea has yet been convincingly demonstrated in the other contact zones.
-Data on the influence of surf are inconsistent (compare Bates, Innes 1995; Comesaña et al., 1999; Tam and Scrosati, 2013 and this study) and on fouling substrates are, as far as we know, completely absent.
-If our assumption is correct that the different preferences of ME and MT for sites with different surf and for different substrates is related to species differences in morphology and behavior (see above), then this should be manifested universally.
-The intrigue about the increased resilience of MT to stress, particularly anthropogenic pollution, as in ports, also remains open (see Brooks et al. 2015 and Beyer et al. 2017 for discussion).
+119 146No non-random relationship between the distribution of ME and MT and any of the predictors significant in the White Sea has been convincingly demonstrated in other contact zones, with the exception of salinity in the Baltic contact zone.
+Data on surf are inconsistent (compare Bates, Innes 1995; Comesaña et al., 1999; Tam and Scrosati, 2013 and this study), while data on fouling substrates are, as far as we know, completely absent.
+If our assumption is correct and the diverging preferences of ME and MT for sites differing as to surf and substrates are associated with the differences in their morphology and behavior (see above), then these differences should be manifested universally.
+The causes of an increased resilience of MT to stress, particularly anthropogenic pollution, remain unclear (see Brooks et al. 2015 and Beyer et al. 2017 for discussion).
+138

-Obviously, 20 years after the classical review of RC 05 on the divergence of ecological niches of ME and MT in different contact zones, the time has come for a new such survey, and our experience with the Kola zone may be useful here.
+44

 The classical review on the divergence of ecological niches of ME and MT in different contact zones (RC 05) is already 20 years old.
 The time is obviously ripe for a new survey, and our observations from the Kola zone may prove useful.
 43

-Costs and benefits associated with the approaches we used to study sympatric mussels

 Strengths and weaknesses of our approaches to the study of sympatric mussels.